 - You can attachments to the touchpoint and these will be added as an Asset on the Account Profile.

 Based on the participants added to the touchpoint, the system automatically prompts to send an email to internal and external participants.
 You can decide to send it to both internal or external participants selectively.
 The system sends the notified participants a copy of the touchpoint.
-When external customer contacts are added you are asked for confirmation before sending the email out.
+When external customer contacts are added you are asked for confirmation before sending the email out and the email will go to the email address associated to that contact on the account (as seen in the Contacts Widget).

 Note: Only Internal emails include a header to capture the account context by displaying Account Name, Health and Contract Value.
 If the Health is not available on the account it is skipped and if the Contract Value is marked as "Privileged" in the attribute definition it is skipped as well.